Summer financial assistance

 DATES and DEADLINES

-April 25 Final deadline to apply for part-time and full-time OSAP
+April 16 Recommended deadline to apply for full-time and part-time OSAP

 Your eligibility and entitlement for summer financial assistance is based on the information provided on your summer application.
 If there is any change to this information, not only may your entitlement be affected, either positively or negatively, but you may also become ineligible for funding.

 Applications for the following financial assistance programs are available from the Financial Aid & Awards Office upon request or at the links below.
 Students must be registering in credit courses (diploma or degree or graduate studies program) to apply for any of these financial assistance programs.

 Returning Full-Time OSAP Students

 Returning degree or diploma or OSAP-eligible graduate studies program students who received OSAP assistance during the 2017/18 academic year and plan on taking a minimum of a 60% courseload (1.5 credits)* are eligible to apply provided they start their studies on May 14 and attend consecutive terms (no breaks) for 6 to 14 weeks in total.
 Complete the form below.
 Subject to approval.

 Do not complete a new application for the summer through the OSAP website.
 Use this one-page form instead!

 (Right-click on link, "save as" file to your desktop, fill in and email to email@example.com, or print and deliver to 230 Richmond St. W, Level 5).

 The recommended deadline to apply is April 16, 2018.